turingschool/launch-curriculum/module2/lessons/Week5/DailyPlanet.md

     * You can call the project and solution `Newspaper`
 2. Initialize a git repository in your solution.
     * Add a remote repository on GitHub
+3. ✅ Send a link to your repository to your instructors!

 ### Building our Classes